dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/stock5.png)

 Leave the stock.py producer code running in its terminal tab for now.
+The stock.py program is now constantly sending messages to our ExampleInputStream Kinesis Data Stream.

 ### Edit and launch the readStream.py Consumer